This Recipe Makes 16 Squares

 - Cream the butter & the icing sugar using a spoon.
 I prefer using a wooden spoon for this process.

-- Thereafter, sift in the flour & the baking powder.
+- Thereafter, add in the flour & the baking powder.

-- The mixture should be crumbly at this point.
+- Give it a quick mix until the ingredients are incorporated.
+The mixture should be crumbly at this point.
 Don’t worry, it will get smooth in a bit.

-- Now its time to get your hands messy, begin kneading the dough until soft & smooth.
+- Now its time to get your hands messy, begin kneading until it forms a soft dough.

-- Once the smooth dough is formed, separate the dough into two parts.
+- Separate the dough into two parts.
 I usually use a bigger piece of the dough for the base & leave aside a smaller piece to grate at the end.

 - Using a fork, prick the layer of dough.

 - Now it’s time for the main ingredient, the jam.
 Spread a nice amount of any jam of your choice over the pricked dough.
-I personally love strawberry or mixed berries jam so I have used strawberry jam in my Hungarian Tart.
+I personally love strawberry, raspberry or mixed berries jam so I have used raspberry jam in my Hungarian Tart.

 - Remember the smaller piece of dough that was set aside?
 It’s time to grate that dough over the jam.
 This will create the crumbly effect.

-- When it has finished baking, it will be golden on the top & give off a delicious aroma.
+- When it has finished baking, it should be golden on the top & give off a tantalizing aroma.

 - Goes best with a hot drink, preferably tea or coffee.
 This treat can also be served with a dollop of ice cream or whipped cream.

-- To store these Hungarian Tarts, simply line an airtight container with wax paper & gently lay the tarts in.
+- To store these Hungarian Tarts, simply place them into an airtight container.
 It can be stored for up to two weeks.